Emil-ta/Emil-ta/resume.md

 Emily Tang
-Majoring in Computer Science and Mathmematics at Northeastern Univeristy
+Majoring in Computer Science and Mathematics at Northeastern University